Police services and accountability

 - Internal Investigations Branch.

-ESC also works closely with the Crime and Misconduct Commission and other statutory bodies to achieve its aims.
+ESC also works closely with the Crime and Corruption Commission and other statutory bodies to achieve its aims.

 More about the Ethical Standards Command.

-The Crime and Misconduct Commission (CMC) improves integrity and reduces misconduct in all Queensland's public sector agencies, including the QPS.
+The Crime and Corruption Commission (CCC) improves integrity and reduces misconduct in all Queensland's public sector agencies, including the QPS.

 It handles serious complaints of official misconduct about the Queensland police.